Omkar-Sathe/Application-of-Graph-Optimization---Course-Assignment/README.md

 No installation is required.
 Clone the repository and run the code on a local device on any integrated development environment (IDE).

 # Usage
 To solve the problem at hand, execute the provided Java code.
-The CSV file "simple_test.csv" contains the necessary data for the assignment problem.
-Ensure the CSV file follows the specified format.
+The CSV file's contains the necessary data for the assignment problem.
+Ensure any additional CSV file follows the specified format.

 The code can be compiled using the code:
 ``javac filename.java``